hellstorm-software/Kult-Rising/readme.md

 3.1.25
 - added more to SCP-x3008
-    - added black carpet to SCP-x3008
+    - added black carpet
-    - added red carpet to SCP-x3008
+    - added red carpet

 ----------------------------------------------------------
 2.1.25